 - Excel grid sometimes appears to be static in nature, but you can customize the page layout using the Excel tool of row height or column width.

 - The easiest method of adjusting the rows is by dragging the Mouse up or down.
-To get the specified row height you can use row height option under the format menu.
+To get the specified row height, you can use the row height option under the format menu.

 - To resize the whole dataset, select the entire sheet and click on the Auto-fit option.
 This sets the required rows/column automatically.